thy-right-eye/thy-right-eye.github.io/README.md

 9th Dimension - spiral - Oneness
 0th Dimension - zero - Nothing

+Obviously, for human-sized exploits largely taking place on Earth, not much beyond the first 6 dimensions is practically necessary or useful for worldly means or ends!
 ...I hope this helps someone who is as confused as I was, and allows you to deal with the overwhelming absurdity of living in a 3 dimensional world with 3 dimensional people as the illusion that it is.
 It is important not to neglect the fact that our bodies travel in many dimensions at once and are prone to fracture, so to concern oneself with only one or two directions of movement is of the utmost folly!
 Time and probablities are just as much physical locations as left and right, up or down, back and forth and should be observed accordingly.